 The law says that it is up to them to make sure their training and skills are top-notch and that they must follow safety rules at all times.
 And most hunters can be counted upon to do so.
 But ill-equipped hunters do happen, and it is possible for even the best ones to make a horrible mistake.

-1. Wear bright colors
+1. Wear Bright Colors

-Around out place, we wear blaze orange every time we step out the back door.
+Around our place, we wear blaze orange every time we step out the back door.
 In fact, we put all out other jackets and hats away for the entire month of November.
 There is little sense in cluttering up the coat rack with two separate sets of outwear – one for outside the immediate backyard and during hours in which hunting is illegal, and the other for every other occasion – so we just wear orange.
 We wear orange while we’re raking leaves, puttering in the garden, hanging clothes on the clothesline, tending the chickens, doing barn chores, throwing a ball around for the dog, everything.

 Where we live, most people wear some orange, at least a cap, during hunting season even if they are taking a walk down a country road, and in some cases even strolling out to the end of the driveway to collect the mail.
-It is common to encounter orange clothing on shoppers at the local general store, and not even surprising to see parking lots and sidewalks in town dotted with bright safety colors.
+It is common to encounter orange clothing on shoppers at the local general store, and not even surprising to see parking lots and sidewalks in the town dotted with bright safety colors.

 I do have other colors that I wear when I leave home in a vehicle, but around the farmstead, orange it is.
 The dog and goats are used to seeing me in it.
 In fact, they have their very own to wear.